 Several Fluval AIO (All In One) aquariums have featured a patterned decal of sorts on the tank exterior.
 These are usually to obscure equipment or, on newer models, to hide water stains/deposits at the water line.

-One such model that has this black ‘honeycomb’ pattern is the EVO 13.5 Saltwater Nano.
-When we started our EVO build I decided the rim honeycomb pattern had to go.
-I’ll give some quick direction on how to remove the honeycomb pattern from a Fluval aquarium and offer some thoughts on when to perform this mod and why you might want to.
+One such model with this black ‘honeycomb’ pattern is the EVO 13.5 Saltwater Nano.
+When we started our EVO build, I decided the rim honeycomb pattern had to go.
+I’ll give some quick direction on removing the honeycomb pattern from a Fluval aquarium and offer some thoughts on when to perform this mod and why you might want to.

 Later on, Fluval decided to add the pattern to the upper 1″ of the display section of the tank.
 The purpose of this is to obscure the water line.
-This is a ‘feature’ I’ve never really wanted and didn’t ask for, but I can see how this is an area of the tank that often times stays dirty and the pattern helps to hide this.
+This is a ‘feature’ I’ve never really wanted and didn’t ask for, but I can see how this area of the tank often stays dirty, and the pattern helps to hide this.

 How to Remove Fluval’s Pattern:

 First of all, the pattern is simply a black, hard sticker.
 It is applied to the outside surface of the aquarium glass.

 Removal is simple and involves only one tool – a razor blade.
 To make life easy, hopefully, you have some sort of blade holder.

 I’ll assume that you are removing this before you have set up and added water to your tank – this is by far the easiest way (although there is hope if it’s already running – I’ll get into that in a bit).